Kaizokuharsha/Kaizokuharsha/README.md

 - 👋 Hi, I’m @Kaizokuharsha
-- 👀 I’m interested in programming
+- 👀 I’m interested in Frontend programming and Machine learning
-- 🌱 I’m currently learning c,pyhton.
+- 🌱 I’m currently learning Pyhton,javascript and Tensorflow.
-- 💞️ I’m looking to collaborate on c,python
+- 💞️ I’m looking to collaborate on python and ML
 - 📫 How to reach me.....

 <!---